Some basics about the UPOV Convention

 The UPOV Council is the highest body.
 It is made of one representative of each UPOV member state and has a President and Vice-President each elected for a three-year term.

 Sessions of the Council take place twice yearly.
 Countries that have not ratified the UPOV Convention may send observers as can organizations that have been granted observer status.
 A growing number of countries committed to joining UPOV 1991 as the result of bilateral and regional trade agreements has meant there a growing number of country observers at UPOV.
 The Consultative Committee sits below the Council in UPOV’s institutional structure and is not open to observers.
 There are various other committees dealing with specific topics.

-UPOV has a complex legal and institutional infrastructure that is not cheap to administer — the UPOV budget for the 2012-2013 Biennium is US$ 7,596,960 (7,238,000 Swiss Francs) — in addition to the governance cost incurring at member state level.
+UPOV has a complex legal and institutional infrastructure that is not cheap to administer — the UPOV budget for the 2020-2021 Biennium is 7,347,000 Swiss Francs — in addition to the governance cost incurring at member state level.

 - APREBES press release (2011): 50 years of UPOV